wp-plugins/woocommerce-direct-checkout/readme.txt

 In WooCommerce Settings Panel, there will be a new submenu link called 'Direct Checkout' where you can:

 *   Enabled / Disabled the direct checkout option
-*   Change "Add to cart" to any text
+*   Change "Add to cart" to any text (Option to exclude external product)
-*   Update "Redirect to Page" option (NEW)
+*   Update "Redirect to Page" option

 = Features =